 - Vegetation management practices in transportation rights-of-way to improve roadway safety, prevent against invasive species and provide erosion control.

 - Archaeological activities relating to impacts from implementation of a transportation project eligible under this title.

 - Any environmental mitigation activity, including pollution prevention and pollution abatement activities and mitigation to address stormwater management, control and water pollution prevention or abatement related to highway construction or due to highway runoff, including activities described in sections 133(b)(11), 328(a), and 329; or reduce vehicle-caused wildlife mortality or to restore and maintain connectivity among terrestrial or aquatic habitats.

 - A construction or non construction project eligible under the Safe Routes to School program under section 1404 of the SAFETEA-LU.

 - A project eligible under the Recreational Trail Program as defined by section 206 of Title 23.

 FHWA TAP guidance

-FHWA TAP Interim Guidance
+FHWA TAP Final Guidance

 With few exceptions, all funded TAP projects will be assigned a project manager within the Iowa DOT's Office of Systems Planning.
 This project manager will work closely with the project sponsor to see the successful completion of the project.
 All projects will follow project development guidance published by the Iowa DOT.